code4romania/code4.ro/content/civic-tech-911/index.en.md

 Are you seeking solutions for the shortcomings you're facing?
 Let's talk and see whether technology can help out.

 Are you considering empowering your mission through technology?
 Be it a simple website or a complex application, we can help plan it out properly from the very beginning, so that it meets your objectives and doesn't become a burden for your organization.

-## How you can get the aid you need, through Civic Tech 911
+## How you can get the aid you need through Civic Tech 911

 <span class="has-background-warning">**Formulate your need in very minute details**.</span>